 - Have all academics records sent directly from the schools (whenever possible) to PharmCAS.

 - Submit any additional documents as requested by PharmCAS and/or the USC School of Pharmacy.
+It would be very helpful if you could send us official course descriptions of your courses from your school.
+This would speed up our evaluation of your application.

 Please note: applicants with study-abroad programs may submit transcripts from the institution where international coursework was completed if those courses are listed with letter grades.